Sweet Corn and Black Bean Salsa (gluten-free, dairy-free, vegan)

 4. Store leftovers in the fridge.

-** Note: When fresh sweet corn and tomatoes are not in season, I make this recipe without the corn and I use campari tomatoes.
+When fresh sweet corn and tomatoes are not in season, I make this recipe without the corn and I use Campari tomatoes instead of other tomatoes.
 Campari tomatoes are so small, I don't bother deseeding them.
 Their sweet flavor makes a great addition to this recipe.
+If tomatoes are in season and they have lots of large seeds, you may want to deseed them a bit, maybe remove half of the seeds.
+Sometimes even when tomatoes are in season, I still use some Campari tomatoes because they are so sweet and work so well in this recipe.